Cobb Power Station: Description

-It is fed by the Cobb Reservoir and has a head of 596 m, the highest of any power station in New Zealand.
+The station is fed by the Cobb Reservoir and has a head of 596 m, the highest of any power station in New Zealand.
 From the reservoir, a 2.6 km long tunnel leads through the Cobb Range to the penstocks.
 The water flow is channelled via two 4 km long penstocks and the height difference between the intake and the power station results in a high pressure water flow of 7.25 m³/s to feed the six Pelton turbines.

 Cobb Power Station can be reached from Upper Tākaka via a sealed but winding and narrow 16 km road along Tākaka River.
 The power station building is situated at the edge of Kahurangi National Park, with the reservoir located entirely within the national park, another 14 km further up an unsealed steep and winding road.
+The access road to the reservoir is the only road into the interior of Kahurangi National Park.